prestonHaworthDev/spyder/Tutorials.md

 ## The Story Begins!
 It is the narrator's responsibility to set the stage for the player characters to meet, but it is the player's responsibility to take the narrators hooks and find a reason for their character to be involved in the story.
 In a character driven story this will feel more natural, as the characters are the reason for the plot, while in a plot driven story it might feel a little forced and awkward.
 That's okay.
 You are here because you want to play the game.
 Suspend your disbelief and make a reason for your character to be there, even if it doesn't make sense.

+> *Hazel finds a fantasy lute playlist on her phone and lets it play quietly in the background as she describes the 4 player characters entering a tavern in the small village of Faekiss.
+The characters each take respective seats somewhere in the tavern as they over-hear the chef in the kitchen shout "more darn slimes!?"
+Gus recognizes the hook and describes Banjo rushing to the kitchen to investigate.
+Hazel describes the scene that Banjo and the other player characters find in the kitchen, and everybody takes turns improvising their parts of the story as described in the "How To Play" chapter of the rulebook.
+Gradually the Vanguard of Hope unfold an exciting story full of laughs and memories that isn't artificially interrupted by complex rules, inane die rolls, or monotonous math.
+Now they are playing Spyder.*